tencentyun/intlcloud-documents/yehe_doc/云数据库 TencentDB/云数据库 MySQL/操作指南/操作日志_intl_en.md

 ## Directions
 1. Log in to the [TencentDB for MySQL console](https://console.cloud.tencent.com/cdb).
-In the instance list, click the instance ID/name or **Manage** in the **Operation** column to access the instance management page.
+In the instance list, click an instance ID or **Manage** in the **Operation** column to enter the instance management page.
 2. On the **Operation Log** tab, you can view the slow logs details, error logs details, and rollback logs of the instance and download slow logs.
 <table>
 <thead><tr><th>Feature</th><th>Description</th></tr></thead>